By Johnny Chan · UI/UX Designer, Hong Kong

 Start with the smallest meaningful action

 Every screen should answer one question: what is the single most important thing the user can do here?
-When that's clear, layout, hierarchy, and copy almost design themselves.
+When that is clear, layout, hierarchy, and copy fall into place.
+If you need three equal CTAs, the page is doing too much.

 Let's work together